Multiapples/teaforall-mob-scaling/README.md

 Players take constant Wither damage on the roof of the Nether until the Ender Dragon has been defeated.
 The exact Y-level can be configured.
 ### Stronghold Dead Zone
-Prevents strongholds from generating within a configurable block radius around (0,0).
+Prevents strongholds from being discovered via `/locate` or ender eyes within a configurable block radius around (0,0).
-This may require the mod to be installed before world gen.

 ## Default Config